YingHu1234/airline/README.md

 The circles shown below represent the corpus, and the distances between the circles represent similarity.
-For Air Canada Rouge, the main keywords are “seat”, “leg”, and “back”; the for British Airways, the main keywords are “seat”, “food”, “time” and “hours”; for United Airline, the main keywords are “seat”, “service”, and “delay”.
+For Air Canada Rouge, the main keywords are “seat”, “leg”, and “back”; for British Airways, the main keywords are “seat”, “food”, “time” and “hours”; for United Airline, the main keywords are “seat”, “service”, and “delay”.
 These words are very similar to previous results done by Chunking and Word Clouds.

 ### Air Canada Rouge: